-Principle number 6 is to respect wildlife.
+Leave No Trace principle number 6 is to respect wildlife.
 One of the exciting parts of camping and traveling to wild places in your van is the potential to encounter wildlife in their natural habitat.
 If you do, remain quiet and give them a lot of space to carry on their way while you observe from afar.

 Properly storing your food, trash, and scented products will help to keep animals safe and away from your camp, as well as parking more than 200 feet away from a water source.

 We’ve talked about the benefits of doing this for pollution reasons, but it’s also good practice so that animals feel like they have plenty of space to access their water source.
 If you’ve got pets as copilots, keep them nearby and make sure they don’t interact with or bother the locals.

 The final principle of Leave No Trace, in general and for van life, is to be considerate of others.
 As more people are doing van life and calling public lands their home, it’s critical that we are mindful of our impact and treat nearby campers with respect.

 We might come from different places and have different camping styles, vehicles, and interests but at the end of the day, we’re all out there to enjoy ourselves and enjoy nature.
 A lot of people like solitude, so whenever possible, offer enough space to neighboring campers so that everyone can enjoy themselves outdoors.

 If you follow me online, you know I love good music, and I’m sure you do too!
 But, your neighbors might not love the same music you do.
 Sound travels far, so be considerate of when and how loud your music is playing to make sure your neighbors can’t hear it, especially once the sun goes down.